 Reporting Discrimination and Harassment

-When any such verbal or physical conduct unreasonably interferes with an individual's performance or creates an intimidating, hostile, or offensive environment, the offended individual should notify a University official so that the University may have an opportunity to investigate and deal with the problem.
+When any such verbal, written, or physical conduct unreasonably interferes with an individual's performance or creates an intimidating, hostile, or offensive environment, the offended individual should notify a University official so that the University may have an opportunity to investigate and deal with the problem.
 Any student, staff, or faculty member who believes he or she has been the victim of discrimination, discriminatory harassment, or sexual harassment, including any type of violence or sexual misconduct is urged to report the matter.
 Students, staff or faculty who witness or learn of another person becoming the victim of discrimination, discriminatory harassment, or sexual harassment, including any type of violence or sexual misconduct are also urged to report the matter.
 Any person seeing an act of violence, having suspicions that violence is occurring or fearing that violence is imminent should immediately call 911.
 All inquiries will be held in the utmost confidence, and the matter will be investigated and dealt with expeditiously.

 All complaints will be forwarded to the Vice President for Strategic Services, who serves as the Title IX Coordinator.
 The designated administrator will conduct an investigation or appoint an investigative committee to evaluate facts relative to the complaint.
 Those who engage in sexual harassment may be subject to legal consequences, including civil and criminal penalties and monetary damages as well as disciplinary action.

 Domestic Violence, Dating Violence, Sexual Assault, and Stalking